Meet the team

 He has spearheaded impactful marketing campaigns, coordinated successful events, and implemented effective social media strategies across the Asia Pacific region.
 He is also well versed in coordinating office projects, staff activities and admin/finance support, and seeks the continuous improvement of office processes and procedures.

-In this role as ACM CRC Business and Commercial Manager, Jonas:
+In this role as ACM CRC Office and Marketing Communications Coordinator, Jonas:

 • Leverages his extensive office experience to keep the CRC’s daily operations on track.